How Great User Onboarding Generates 10X Customer Value in SaaS?

 Acquisition Influences Your User Onboarding in SaaS

 User Onboarding starts at the acquisition stage.
-If you’re targeting the wrong people with your digital marketing, not even the best in-app onboarding experience and personalised account management is going to get them sticking around.
+If you’re targeting the wrong people with your digital marketing, not even the best in-app onboarding experience and personalized account management is going to get them sticking around.

 A big reason for Nike’s success is that they know what people want.
 They know how to talk to their customers, and make them believe that only Nike’s products can bring them to the level of pro athletes.